-- f.
-Designate interlocutors to address CRSV at HQ and local levels; - g.
-Ensure adherence to international standards for the protection of human rights and women's rights; - h.
-Promote responsibility and accountability; - i.
-Enforce strict conduct and discipline (including prohibition of SEA); - j.
-Ensure cantoning and movement control (in uniform) of troops; - k.
-Promote timely payment of salaries and provision of welfare and recreational facilities; - 1.
-Provide training, education and sensitisation support; - m.
-Engage with appropriate authorities to remove unauthorized checkpoints and roadblocks; - n.
-Declare market areas as 'weapons free zone'; and, - o.
-Prevent human trafficking, including through Border checkpoints.
+- i.
+International standards for the protection of human rights and women's rights; - ii.
+Prevention of human rights violations and CRSV; - iii.
+Promote responsibility and accountability; - iv.
+Conduct and discipline (including prohibition of SEA); - v.
+Cantoning and movement control (in uniform) of troops; - vi.
+Payment of salaries, welfare and recreational facilities; - vii.
+Training, education and sensitisation; - viii.
+Removal of unauthorized CPs and roadblocks; - ix.
+Declaring market areas as 'weapons free zone'; and, - x.
+Border CPs to prevent human trafficking.